gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 deserve.*

 Erileine stared into the distance.
 What *was* the "Great Work"?
-It couldn't mean invading the mountain---Lieutenant Jaromir had spoken as if it still lay ahead.
+It couldn't mean invading the mountain—Lieutenant Jaromir had spoken as if it still lay ahead.
 As hard as it was to stomach, it seemed that conquering Avaunt was just a stepping stone to something else.
 But what?